obniz/obniz/doc/io.md

 3. "open-drain"
   - open-drain mode.
 It sink up to around 1mA.

-You can change "5v" "3v" and "open-drain" while output.
-But "3v" is not granted while output.
-You should change it to input onece.

 ```Javascript
 // Javascript Example
 obniz.io1.output(true); // output push-pull 5v